By Nicolas Gambardella

 Once you have defined your variables, you can create the necessary relationships, which are all the mathematical constructs that link variables and parameters together.
 Graphical software such as CellDesigner or GINsim permit to draw the diagrams representing the processes or the influences respectively.

-Note that some software tool provide shorthand notations which permit to create variables and parameters directly when writing the reactions.
+Note that some software tools provide shorthand notations which permit to create variables and parameters directly when writing the reactions.
 This is very handy for creating small models instantly.
 However, I would refrain from doing so if you want to document your model properly (it also makes easier to create spurious variables and “dangling ends” through typos in the variable names).

 Working on the relationships after defining the variables also permits to modify the model easily.
 You can add or remove a reaction without having to go through the entire model as you would with a list of ordinary differential equations.